- Travel Inspiration

 In Nxai Pan, you can’t miss a day trip to the impressive Baines’ Baobabs.
 These ancient trees were painted by the adventurous artist Thomas Baines in 1862, and 150 years later, the trees remain almost identical to the paintings.

-The Great Salt Pans should be visited in both the dry and wet seasons to experience all of its unique treasures.
-Wildlife viewing is generally best during the dry season of May to October, and the shimmering white salt pans are quite striking when they’re at their driest.
+The Great Salt Pans can be visited throughout the year with different experiences to treasure during each month.
+Wildlife viewing is consistent during the dry season of from May to October, and the shimmering white salt pans are quite striking when they’re at their driest.
+However beware that the pans can get very hot during October especially.

 Meanwhile, the wet season from November to April brings lush green scenery and hordes of birds, from bright pink flamingo to ducks, geese and pelicans.
-The pans are also the site of the huge migration of zebra and wildebeest in the wet season, one of the greatest wildlife spectacles in Africa.
+The pans are also the site of a huge migration of zebra in the wet season, one of the greatest wildlife spectacles in Africa.

 The Great Salt Pans feature on our Botswana Wildlife & Bird Watching tour, where you’ll have the chance to spot the brown hyena, one of Africa’s rarest mammals.
 On our Botswana Family Safari, you can spot big game right from your camp as they wander through a nearby watering hole, while couples will love our Botswana Honeymoon Safari, where you can venture out to meet semi-habituated meerkat families.